renanjos/fifo-memory/README.md

 # fifo-memory

 In this project, Verilog code for FIFO memory is presented.
-The First-In-First-Out (FIFO) memory with the following specification is implemented in Verilog:
+The First-In-First-Out (FIFO) memory with the following specification is implemented in Verilog:\n
 16 stages
 8-bit data width
 Status signals: